SENSEiXENUS/senseixenus.github.io/posts/ctf/n00bzctf/writeup.md

 ### Vulnerability

-- The source code imports the base64 module but it does not apply it in the code, we can simply try to overwrite the base64 module's py script.
-Instead of trying to find the py script, we can create the base64.py file in the same directoty as the py file because python `open()` function automatically creates a file even if it does not exist, so it does not raise the exception.
+- The source code imports the base64 module but it does not apply it in the code, we can simply try to overwrite the base64 module's script.
+Instead of trying to find the py script, we can create the base64.py file in the same directory as the challenge's python file because python `open(,'w')` function automatically creates a file even if it does not exist, so it does not raise the exception.
 We will be abusing py policy because python checks the challenge code's directory for the module script before it checks python libraries' directory.
 - We will be writing this code to our malicious `base64.py` file.

-  Payload: `import os;print(os.system("cat flag.txt"))`
+  Payload-: ```import os;print(os.system("cat flag.txt"))```

-- I added `print()` to print the results of `os.system()` as soon as we reconnect the service.The `os.system` function  is used to execute shell commands.
+- Th payload imports the `os` module and calls the `system()` to execute shell command `cat flag.txt`.The shell command outputs the contents of the `flag.txt` file.I added `print()` to print the result of `os.system()`.The service executes the content of our malicious `base64.py` if we reconnect to the service

 - Exploiting it